 - 1. Choose Administration > Maintenance: Licenses.

 - 2. Click Add License.

 - 3. Paste the license into the text field.

 - 4. Click Apply.

 Or, connect to the CLI and enter the following commands:

 '''

 enable

 configure terminal

 license install <license-key>

 write memory

 restart

 '''

-You must perform an optimization service restart to complete the installation of the SCPS license.
+You must restart the optimization service to complete the installation of the SCPS license.